The Problem with Health Anxiety Medications

 💬 If you're taking anxiety medications and have achieved complete, lasting recovery from health anxiety, talk to your doctor about whether reducing your dosage or stopping anxiety medications altogether is an option for you.

-✏️ Take this 90-second health anxiety (hypochondria) quiz to measure your progress and find out your next steps to overcoming health anxiety.
+✏️ Take this 1- minute health anxiety (hypochondria) quiz to measure health anxiety and reveal your exact next steps toward recovery.

 🙏🏼 Share this post - it may help someone you know begin a healthy, fearless life, free of anxiety.